EdenWise/hjcrc/HJCSIC.md

 [^Information]: Version: 00_2024-01-10; Online: <https://bit.ly/HJCSIC_MW> <https://bit.ly/HJCSIC>

-*To be a citizen is challenging duty---a hierarchy includes only those who capitalize on fortune.*
+*To be a citizen is challenging duty---the hierarchy only includes people who capitalize on fortune.*

 # How the Judeo-Christian System Influences Civilization [^Information]